nybblingpixel/nybblingpixel.github.io/index.md

 Running commentaries on various papers, tools and techniques I come across in theory and algorithm engineering in pure and applied mathematics and computer science.

-# Literate Programs Fun Experiments
+# Demo Literate Programs
 Many of the articles in this section have been written as literate programs.
-This programming paradigm is the greatest invention since slice bread.
-Concepts in computer science are often at their clearest when demonstrated in code (not psuedo-code!).
-With literate programming I get to clarify my concepts as I write the code, which hopefully lead to better computer programs.
-All literate programs you see here have been generated with NoWeb a user-friendly and more powerful successor to Knuth's CWEB.
+Concepts in computer science are often at their clearest when explanations are weaved into the source (this isn't the same as adding comments!).
+These articlesa are a personal experiment in this style of programming.

 # Commentaries on various software tools
 Want some capsule summaries, code snippets and usage tips of niche tools in the GNU/Linux ecosystem like `pandoc`, `m4`, `awk`?
 You might find something useful here.

 # Everything else...
-This section contain opinions, running commentaries on famous texts, verbal portraits, poems and notes on topics that have caught my fancy over the years.
+This section contain opinions, running commentaries on famous books, plays, poems, various stabs at writing picture prose and notes on topics that have caught my fancy over the years.

 <br>
 <br>